-Our spine experts also recognize that accidents may happen at any time, which is why we are delighted to provide Orthopedic Urgent Care to treat patients with acute injuries and disorders.
+Our expert spine doctors also recognize that accidents may happen at any time, which is why we are delighted to provide Orthopedic Urgent Care to treat patients with acute injuries and disorders.
 Please call to make an appointment and we will see you as quickly as possible.
 If the pain level causes sleep problems, please tell the care advisor and we will expedite the appointment.

 Types of Spine Procedures

-Depending on whether you see an orthopedic surgeon or a neurosurgeon, the operations conducted by spine surgeons differ somewhat.
-Although both types of surgeons will frequently conduct the same treatments, some specialists might do one better than the other.
+Depending on whether you see a spine surgeon, or neurosurgeon, the operations conducted by spine surgeons differ somewhat.
+Although both types of surgeons will frequently conduct the same treatments, some might do one better than the other.
 Because neurosurgeons specialize in disorders of the central nervous system, they might be better with spinal cord injuries than with an orthopedist.
 Similarly, orthopedic doctors who specialize in spine surgery may perform scoliosis surgery better.

 The Southwest Scoliosis and Spine Institute is an organization dedicated to helping people with scoliosis — from diagnostic examination to physical therapy and follow-up.
 Our Spine Center provides seamless access to all spine care services.
-Our team of orthopedic surgeons and specialists are experts in a variety of conditions and ailments, and we’re here to help you find the right solution for you.
+Our team of orthopedic spine doctors/surgeons and specialists are experts in a variety of conditions and ailments, and we’re here to help you find the right solution for you.
 Hence, we make every attempt to schedule your appointments in such a way that you may see as many doctors as you need in one convenient visit.
 We continue to provide secure in-person consultations.

 Solutions to Stop the Pain

 For a person with a spinal disease, we understand the difficult life that is being led.
 Likewise, we are certain that our patients will feel at ease knowing that our fellowship-trained doctors and surgeons provide the best possible treatment.
 In our practice, we treat a whole range of spinal disorders in the least intrusive way feasible.
-Finding a doctor who can diagnose and treat your back pain is one of the most critical decisions you’ll make about your health care.
+Finding a spine doctor who can diagnose and treat your back pain is one of the most critical decisions you’ll make about your health care.
 Our fellowship-trained spine surgeons are experts in treating a wide range of injuries and diseases affecting the spine, back, and neck.